Ted Strickland: Database searches of Joe the Plumber

 Strickland's Director of the Ohio Department of Job and Family Services (ODJFS), Helen Jones-Kelley, was involved in the controversial Ohio database searches of Joe Wurzelbacher during the final weeks of the 2008 presidential campaign.
 She bore ultimate responsibility for the unauthorized background checks run on Wurzelbacher, an Ohio Republican known as Joe the Plumber.
-Jones-Kelley was suspended without pay by Strickland and investigated by the Ohio Attorney General.
+Jones-Kelley was suspended without pay by Strickland and investigated by the Ohio gttorney ceneral.
 She resigned in December, and Strickland appointed Douglas E. Lumpkin to replace her.

-Vice-presidential speculation
+Vice presidential speculation and 2008 Democratic National Convention

 Strickland was mentioned as a possible Democratic Vice Presidential nominee in 2008.
 He denied that he would accept a position on the ticket if offered.

 Strickland spoke on the second night of the 2008 Democratic National Convention.
 Journalists Peggy Noonan and David Remnick credited Strickland with delivering the best line of the convention: "You know, it was once said of the first George Bush that he was born on third base and thought he'd hit a triple.
 Well, with the 22 million new jobs and the budget surplus Bill Clinton left behind, George W. Bush came into office on third base and then he stole second.
 And John McCain cheered him every step of the way."

 2010 gubernatorial campaign

 Strickland sought re-election as governor in 2010.
 On January 19, 2010, he chose Yvette McGee Brown, a former juvenile court judge from central Ohio, as his running mate.
-Strickland faced Republican John Kasich and his running mate, Ohio State Auditor Mary Taylor, in the general election.
-Kasich defeated Strickland by two percentage points.
+Strickland faced Republican John Kasich and his running mate, Ohio state auditor Mary Taylor, in the general election.
+Kasich defeated Strickland by 77,127 votes.

 Post-gubernatorial career

 In March 2011, Kasich signed Senate Bill 5, which was intended to curtail the collective bargaining rights of Ohio public employees.
 Strickland was involved in gathering the petition signatures necessary to warrant a public referendum.
 With over two million signatures, the petition put the Ohio Collective Bargaining Limit Repeal on the November 2011 ballot, where it passed with more than 60% of the vote.

 Strickland became a resident fellow at the Harvard Institute of Politics in spring 2012.
 Strickland spoke on the first night of the 2012 Democratic National Convention in a speech against the policies of Republican nominee Mitt Romney.

 President Obama nominated Strickland to be one of the alternate representatives to the United Nations in September 2013, but his confirmation was delayed through the end of the year by Republican opposition in the Senate.

 In April 2014, Strickland became president of the Center for American Progress Action Fund, a progressive public policy research and advocacy organization.
 Strickland left that position in February 2015.

+In September 2024, Strickland was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states’ votes after the upcoming November election.